The History of the Mysterious and Remote Charity Island

 The Remote Island Dominates Saginaw Bay

 Big Charity Island is one of the larger islands on the US side of Lake Huron.
-At 250 acres it imposes a dominating outline at the mouth of Saginaw Bay.
+At over 250 acres it imposes a dominating outline at the mouth of Saginaw Bay.
 It has an 11-acre pond that is spring fed and surrounded by reeds.
 It’s a favorite spot for nesting Bald Eagles and other birds and as a result, the US Fish and Wildlife Service has denoted both islands as off-limits to camping and hunting due to its role in the region as a rookery.

 Native American History of the Island Chain